Practitioner essays from inside the mandates.

 How large families turn meritocracy from a slogan into a system: the induction program

 "We choose on merit, not blood" is a common claim in family businesses.
 Very few families have the mechanism to make it true.
-One European family runs its next generation through an induction program that does.
+One European family runs its next generation through an induction programme that does.

 Why family offices should never invest in what they don't understand